akey7/StretchDyn/README.md

 ## Development

-To run Black for style checking and MyPy for type checking, from the root of the repo run:
+To run Black for style checking, MyPy for type checking, and pytest for testing run the following commands from the root of the repo:

 ```
 black stretchdyn
 mypy stretchdyn
+pytest stretchdyn/tests
 ```